Lower bounds on the error probability of multiple quantum channel discrimination by the Bures angle and the trace distance: Applications

 Hence, we obtain

 Moreover, we obtain

 Therefore, we obtain the lower bound

-from Theorem~\ref{boundForQCGDPWithBuresAngle} under the condition $(2n+1)\allowbreak\arcsin(\sqrt{k/|H|})\in[0,\pi/2]$.
-This lower bound is achieved by Grover's algorithm~\cite{grover1996fast} if $(2n+1)\arcsin(\sqrt{k/|H|})\in[0,\pi/2]$ and by a modification of Grover's algorithm~\cite{brassard2002quantum} otherwise.
-The lower bound for $k=1$ was obtained by Zalka~\cite{zalka1999grover}.\footnote{Zalka wrote: ``It seems very plausible that the proof can be extended to oracles with any known number of marked elements.''
+from Theorem~\ref{boundForQCGDPWithBuresAngle} under the condition $(2n+1)\allowbreak\arcsin(\sqrt{\ell/|H|})\in[0,\pi/2]$.
+This lower bound is achieved by Grover's algorithm~\cite{grover1996fast,brassard2002quantum} .
+The lower bound for $\ell=1$ was obtained by Zalka~\cite{zalka1999grover}.\footnote{Zalka wrote: ``It seems very plausible that the proof can be extended to oracles with any known number of marked elements.''
 However, no formal proof is known to the best of our knowledge.}